On Choosing the Poems

 Dickinson’s revenge-fantasy on repressive New England is complete.

-We are far away from Hitchcock’s safety valve and Emerson’s “one soul.”
+We are far away from Hitchcock’s notion of volcanoes as a safety valve and Emerson’s idea of them as “one soul.”

 Other readers note the sexual implications of the imagery, described by Kamilla Denman in the Biography section of this post.
 Joanne Dobson, for example, notes that the “destructive power here is as sexual as it is verbal,” and that Puritan New England society required the possessors of such power “to maintain reticence.”